 What is Kefir and what are the benefits to drinking it?

 Kefir is the drink made from the kefir grains and it has the consistency of a drinkable yogurt but is much more tart and is actually effervescent.
 Upon trying kefir the first time, my 3 year old daughter commented that it tasted like a milk soda!
 Kefir grains consume the lactose during the culturing process so lactose intolerant folks rejoice – you can apparently drink kefir.
-The neat thing about kefir is that it is pretty versatile – you can drink it plain or add it to a smoothie or even drain the ‘whey’ from it to make kefir cheese (like cream cheese) to use in dips, etc.
+The neat thing about kefir is that it is pretty versatile – you can drink it plain or add it to a smoothie or even drain the ‘whey’ from it to make kefir cheese (like cream cheese) to use in dips like ranch dressing, etc.

 Kefir made from live kefir grains has 35 different strains of beneficial bacteria and yeasts.
 Kefir isn’t at all like yogurt in that kefir actually colonizes our digestive tracts with this beneficial bacteria and yeast.
 Yogurt and many other so called probiotic foods on the market today actually only provide prebiotics or simply – they provide food for the good bacteria that live in the intestinal tract.
 Laboratory grown yogurt has only 1 or maybe as high as 5 strains of beneficial bacteria and laboratory grown kefir for manufactured products has only 10 strains.
 Commercially made kefir sold in the stores is not fermented long enough.
 In addition the pasteurization process after fermentation kills the probiotic microbes.
 So my next statement only applies if you would like to make your own – Start SLOWLY.
 Just a spoonful a day for the first two weeks should be enough to slowly introduce your body to this magical substance.
 I had some digestive issues the first two weeks (I felt like I had a brick in my stomach) and my daughter got a rash.
 Some people call this period ‘die off’ because it is the kefir killing off bad substances and this shows up in different ways for different people.
 After a few weeks of this, I could actually tell when I was ready for more because I suddenly wanted more kefir.
 I am now able to drink almost 2 cups a day!